 - Round-Robin (RR): Requests are sequentially distributed to backend servers.

 - Source IP: the source IP hash.
 Requests from the same source IP address are scheduled to the same backend server.

-- Tuple: the 4-tuple hash consisting of the source IP address, destination IP address, source port number, and destination port number.
-Requests with the same 4-tuple are scheduled to the same backend server.
+- Tuple: a quadruple hash that consists of the source IP address, destination IP address, source port number, and destination port number.
+Requests with the same quadruple are scheduled to the same backend server.

 - QUIC ID: the hash that is based on Quick UDP Internet Connections (QUIC) IDs.
 Requests that

 contain the same QUIC ID are scheduled to the same backend server.

 Notice The QUIC protocol is implemented based on draft-ietf-quic-transport-10 and is rapidly evolving.
 Therefore, compatibility is not guaranteed for all QUIC versions.
 We recommend that you perform tests before you apply the protocol to the production environment.

 Enable Access Control Specify whether to configure the listener to restrict access.
 Access Control Method

 Select an access control method after you enable access control.